The Applicant Guide: How Do I Make Changes to an Authorisation?

 - Changes to the product's label that we need to consider (see The Labelling Handbook for further information).

 - Changes to the product's label to add use on undersown crops (see Applications for addition of undersown crops to product labels).

 What changes do not need the submission of an application?

-Changes that can be made to your authorisation that do not require the issue of a new authorisation or the submission of an application are known as 'notifications'.
-The following changes can be made via the notification procedure:
+Changes that can be made to your authorisation without the issue of a new authorisation or the submission of an application are known as 'notifications'.
+The changes below can be made via the notification procedure.

 Changes to the address of the authorisation holder or marketing company

 If the address of the authorisation holder or marketing company of your product changes then you must inform us immediately.
 We will write to you to confirm the change and update our records, but we will not issue a new authorisation for your product.

 If you change the site at which your formulation is manufactured then you must inform us immediately.
 We will update our records and write to you to confirm the change.